BorisRado/slower_simple_examples/README.md

         ...
 ```

-As for the client, there is a raw `ServerModel`, which receives custom data types such as `BatchData` and `ServerModelFitIns`, and the `NumPyServerModel`, in which the arguments are numpy arrays or lists of numpy arrays, thus the length of all such lists is equal.
+As for the client, there is a raw `ServerModel`, which receives custom data types such as `BatchData` and `ServerModelFitIns`, and the `NumPyServerModel`, in which the arguments are numpy arrays or lists of numpy arrays.

+For the `NumPyServerModel`, custom logic methods receive lists of numpy arrays.
+The length of such lists is always the same, i.e., it is equal to the number of client-requests that are being processed by the server model.
 For instance, suppose the server model is given data from two clients to be processed.
 In such a case, all arguments will have a length of $2$, and all the first elements in the lists will correspond to the data sent by one client, and the second element the data sent by the second client.
 As output, the method must return a list, with the values to be sent to the corresponding client.
 There is one exception to this rule, namely if the method takes no arguments.
 In such a case, the method must return a single value, which is sent to all the clients that invoked the method.

 For the `NumpyServerModel` every element in the (input/output) list can be one of the following data types: